jonnyelisha/DI_Bootcamp/README.md

-This repository follows my growth through the Data Anaylst Coding Bootcamp through Developers.Institute by showcasing my completed exercises,projects and personal projects done for this program.
+This repository follows my growth through the Data Analyst Coding Bootcamp through Developers.Institute by showcasing my completed exercises,projects and personal projects done for this program.
 The languages that will be covered in this repository will be Python and SQL.